 As for the natural collagen in the body, it's vital to sustain sufficient amounts, as its breakdown and depletion could lead to various health issues.
 But unfortunately, its production declines as people age and get exposed to the elements, particularly UV light and smoke.

 Collagen has a distinct function in the body.
 It helps form skin cell fibroblasts where new cells can grow, so it plays an essential role both in the replacement and restoration of dead skin cells.
 It keeps connective tissues together and even rebuilds cartilage.
 A decline in collagen production weakens the structural integrity of the skin and the cartilage in the joints.

-If green tea doesn't have collagen, how are they associated?
-What green tea has instead of collagen are vitamin B2 (riboflavin), vitamin C, and vitamin E. Vitamin B2 is necessary for the cell's growth, development, and function.
+If green tea doesn't have collagen, how are they related?
+What green tea has instead of collagen are vitamins B2 (riboflavin), C, and E. Vitamin B2 is necessary for the cell's growth, development, and function.
 Therefore, it plays an essential role in the maintenance of collagen levels.